phpspec/phpspec/docs/manual/prophet-objects.rst

 You want to describe a method which has an instance of a `Reader` as an argument.
 It will call ``Markdown\Reader::getMarkdown()`` to get the markdown to format.
-You have not you written any implementations of Reader to pass into the method though.
-You do want to get distracted by creating an implementation before you can carry on writing the parser.
+You have not yet written any implementations of Reader to pass into the method though.
+You do not want to get distracted by creating an implementation before you can carry on writing the parser.
 Instead we can create a fake version of Reader called a stub and tell **phpspec** what ``Markdown\Reader::getMarkdown()`` should return.